OpenXiangShan/XiangShan/README.md

 ## Docs and slides

 [XiangShan-doc](https://github.com/OpenXiangShan/XiangShan-doc) is our official documentation repository.
-It contains design spec., technical slides, tutorial and more.
+It contains design spec., technical slides, tutorials and more.

 * Micro-architecture documentation of XiangShan has been published.
 Please check out https://xiangshan-doc.readthedocs.io